Table of Contents

 Physiology and Pathophysiology of Hemostasis

 The platelets form the thromboxane, which promotes platelet aggregation and vasoconstriction.
 The thromboxane is derived from arachidonic acid of the platelet membranes via cyclooxygenase – the point of attack for acetylsalicylic acid.
+Serotonin is secreted to activate platelets.
+Thus, platelets get activated and adhere together to form platelet plug.

 The plasma coagulation cascade leads to the formation of the prothrombin activator complex, either intrinsically (factors XII, XI, IX, VIII, X and V) or extrinsically (factors III, VII, X and V), which converts prothrombin to thrombin (activated factor II).
 The activated thrombin splits fibrinogen and the soluble fibrin eventually forms a firm meshwork using the fibrin-stabilizing factor XIII.